abudri/Docker/VMs.md

 We can then spin up as many containers as we want from this template.
 Every container will execute `npm start` inside `/app` directory of a container on startup.

+### Docker containers

+Docker containers, as you already know, are running copies of an image.
+One additional thing that docker does when creating a container from an image is that it adds a read-write filesystem over the image’s filesystem because the image’s filesystem is read-only.

+Docker containers are a bit different than usual Linux containers. **Docker containers are made specifically to run a single process in an isolated environment of a Linux container**.
+That’s why we have `CMD` in Dockerfile, which indicates which process is this going to be.
+The Docker container will be automatically terminated once there is no process running inside of it.

+Docker containers are not supposed to maintain any state, so you can’t ssh into your docker container (well technically you can, but don’t).
+You should not have it running several processes at once, like, for example, the database and the app that use it.
+In this case, you would use 2 separate containers and make them communicate with each other.
+Docker containers are a specific use case of Linux containers to build loosely coupled stateless applications as services.